Facebook is about to ask every user a few big privacy questions

 When Facebook rolled out a similar screen to users in the European market, its simplicity wasn’t seen as purely positive: Critics argued the interstitial screens were designed for users to accept their existing sharing and privacy settings, as well as activating a facial recognition newly available in the market, without too much review.
 Facebook-blue buttons seem to shepherd users through the process without changing settings; drab, gray alternatives let them change their privacy settings.

-When Facebook rolled out an earlier version of the notification in the EU starting last month, Josh Constine at TechCrunch argued that the terms of service page was nudging users to stay.
+Reviewing an earlier demo of the notifications, Josh Constine at TechCrunch argued that the terms of service page was nudging users to stay.
 “Facebook is trying to minimize the visibility of the path to account deletion rather than making it an obvious course of action if you don’t agree to its terms.”

 The GDPR interstitial consent makes me question the ongoing utility of a Facebook account.